eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 However, to bring back in a little bit of seriousness to this April fools post, I accept that some believe there is value in a more expressive voting system.
 In particular, if Approval voting elects the Condorcet winner via sincere strategies, then that was done via voters likely choosing one of many sincere strategies.
 A full ranked method has only one sincere strategy, and there is value to that.

 Approval is indeed a truly an "indeterminate" kind of system.
 It's impossible to tell who will win based purely on underlying ordinal preferences.
 The Condorcet winner *usually does*, but there is no guarantee, and it does rely on voters applying strategies.
-But Laslier, for example, shows that very often times these strategies end up being coordinations of selfish self-interest that act as a heat-seeking missle towards the Condorcet winner at equilibrium.
+But Laslier, for example, shows that very often times these strategies end up being coordinations of selfish self-interest that act as a heat-seeking missile towards the Condorcet winner at equilibrium.

 Unlike those who claim that Ranked Choice Voting is "good enough" because it only failed to elect the Condorcet winner twice, as if that [excuses everything that makes that system a disaster](../ditch-rcv){:target="_blank"}, calling Approval a Condorcet approximation is I think entirely fair.
 In practice, Approval voting will generally elect the Condorcet winner (100% of the time for those induced by the ballots), and is basically a Condorcet method, all the while being a simpler, more cost-effective choice, which works excellently without a hitch.